 Orthotics can only form part of the treatment plan with changes to activity and footwear and strengthening exercises often required.

 A biomechanics assessment will determine if you may benefit from the use of orthotics.
-It will determine if you may benefit from the use of orthotics.

 Our full-custom orthotics in Darwin use the latest in 3D scanning technology to produce a digital ‘footprint’ that will allow exact manufacturing of custom orthotics.

 Utilising a dedicated orthotics laboratory, the orthotics can be made using a state-of-the-art 3D printer meaning lighter orthotics with faster rebound rates compared to older plastic/polypropylene devices.

 Without having to use messy Plaster of Paris to take the casts of the feet, the digital image can be used in future if you require an exact replacement.
 3D printing ensures less material waste (95+%) and is extremely environmentally friendly.

 A custom orthotic is a specially made device to go within your shoe to improve function of your foot and ankle.
 The orthotic is designed to alter the current mechanics and alignment to relieve excess stress and strain on the lower leg and foot.
 The orthotic is ‘custom-made’ as the shape of the orthotic is made to the precise measurements of your foot with the use of a 3D scanner and exact correction added for exactly what each of your feet need.

 Mostly we use either semi-custom or full-custom ‘functional’ orthotics.
 The semi-custom orthotics are tailored to your feet and are great for growing kids or adults who need only a mild amount of correction or support.
 Full-custom orthotics are made to the exact measurements of your feet using the 3D scanner and are great for people who require a larger amount of control to their feet or have a specific area that needs offloading.
 Both are made from a semi-rigid 3D printed material shell.